 - Properly made greens powders

-These foods come highly recommended on keto (or any low carb diet, for that matter).
-They provide everything you need to increase your health and prevent disease — without causing unnecessary spikes in blood sugar and insulin levels.
+These foods are highly recommended on keto (or any low-carb diet, for that matter).
+They provide everything you need to improve your health without causing unnecessary spikes in blood sugar and insulin levels.

-Focus on getting the majority of your vitamins and minerals from keto-friendly sources to keep your body in fat-burning mode.
-Satisfy any sweet cravings with lower carb options, like a handful of berries, when needed.
-Enjoy avocados (the best keto fruit) generously.
+When it comes to fruit, focus on getting the majority of your vitamins and minerals from other keto-friendly sources to keep your body in fat-burning mode.
+Satisfy any sweet cravings with lower-carb keto fruit such as berries (in moderation), and enjoy avocados (the best keto fruit) generously.

-Here’s one last tip for you.
-If you’re curious on how fruit affects you, test your blood glucose (blood sugar) levels after consuming a serving.
-If your blood sugar goes high and/or low within the next five hours, this indicates you’re sensitive to that particular fruit and should probably avoid it.
+Here’s one last tip for you: If you’re curious about how fruit affects you, test your blood glucose levels after consuming a serving.
+If your blood sugar goes high or low within the next five hours, this indicates you’re sensitive to that particular fruit and should probably avoid it.